Limburg (Netherlands): Cycling

 The annual bike classic Amstel Gold Race is run in the southern part of Limburg.
 The area has also staged the UCI Road World Championships six times, once hosted by Heerlen and five times by Valkenburg.

 Handball

 Team handball is the third-most popular sport in Limburg.
 The women's team, HV Swift Roermond, has won the national championship in the highest division 19 times.
 The male teams, Sittardia (Sittard), Vlug en Lenig (Geleen) and BFC (Beek), which in 2008 merged as the Limburg Lions, have in total won the national championship 25 times.

 Religion

 Limburg is one of two Dutch provinces (North Brabant being the other) that has historically been dominated by the Roman Catholic faith.

 In 2015, 64.5% of the population of Limburg identified as Catholic, while 3.3% identified as Muslim, 2.2% with the Protestant Church in the Netherlands, and 2.1% with other churches or faiths.
 Over a quarter (27.9%) of the population reported being non-religious.

+In contrast, the Diocese of Roermond, which covers the entire province of Limburg, reports that out of a population of 1,115,895, roughly 1,071,000 or 96% of them were Catholics in 2022.